-Unit 1: I ntroduction into the Fire Service 1 .
-Discuss the educational and physical requirements for becoming a firefighter in the State of Mississippi.
-2 8,1 the fire service.
-3 .
-Research various jobs available in the fire service.
-Unit 2: H istory and Mission of the Fire Service 1 .
+the fire service.
+3. Research various jobs available in the fire service. t 2: History and Mission of the Fire Service 1.
 Describe the foundation of the American Fire Service.
-2 .
-Discuss the mission of the fire service.
-3 to successfully accomplish the mission of the fire service.
-Unit 3: O rganization of the Fire Service 1 .
+2. Discuss the mission of the fire service.
+3. Identify the divisions of labor, unity of command, and span of control r to successfully accomplish the mission of the fire service. t 3: Organization of the Fire Service 1.
 Explore the chain of command in a typical fire service.
-2 .
+2. Discuss the duties of the chain of command in a typical fire service.
+3. Examine the various types and roles of specialized response units. t 4: Functions of Fire Companies 1.
+Examine the functions of a fire company.
+2. Discuss the earnings, promotional tracks, and career opportunities available in 12 3,: Research various jobs available in the life service.
+Jnit 2 1.
+Describe the foundation of the American Fire Service.
+2. Discuss the mission of the fire service.
+3. Identify the divisions of labor, unity of command, and span of control required to successfully accomplish the mission of the fire service.
+U nit 3 3: Org anization of the Fire Service 1.
+Explore the chain of command in a typical fire service.
+15 2.
 Discuss the duties of the chain of command in a typical fire service.
-3 .
-Examine the various types and roles of specialized response units.
-Unit 4: F unctions of Fire Companies 1 2 .
-Discuss 911 to scene communications.
-3 .
-Explore the documentation of daily departmental procedures.
-4 .
-Introduce and discuss the NFPA codes and standards.
-5 .
-Review standard operating guidelines and operating procedures.
-6 .
-Discuss the implementation of departmental documents.
-7 .
-Discuss the roles of a Firefighter I. 8 .
+3. Examine the various types and roles of specialized response units.
+Unit 4 4: Fun ctions of Fire Companies 1.
+Examine the functions of a fire company.
+2. Discuss 911 to scene communications.
+3. Explore the documentation of daily departmental procedures.
+4. Introduce and discuss the NFPA codes and standards.
+5. Review standard operating guidelines and operating procedures.
+6. Discuss the implementation of departmental documents.
+7. Discuss the roles of a Firefighter I. 8.
 Discuss the roles of a Firefighter II.
-9 5 interactions allow for cooperation between different entities.
+9. Discuss the jurisdictional boundaries of a fire service and how mutual aid interactions allow for cooperation between different entities.